Featured Graduate Courses

 Graduate Seminars

 Graduate seminars in sociology are built around the in-depth study of particular research questions, methodologies, or sociological subfields.
 The array of seminars provides students with the opportunity to develop a broad background in sociology.
 Five carefully-selected seminars are offered every term.
-The two required courses for the MA degree, Social Theory and Research Methods & Design, are offered every academic year.
+The two courses are required for the MA degree: Social Theory, which is offered in alternate Springs, and Research Methods and Design, which is offered every Fall.

 Recently Offered Graduate Courses